Costel Alexe

 Costel Alexe (born 20 August 1983) is a Romanian politician.
-He served as Minister for Environment, Waters and Forests in the first and second cabinet of Prime Minister Ludovic Orban.
-He resigned after being elected president of the Iaşi County Council.
-Mircea Fechet was appointed as his successor.
+He served as Minister for Environment, Waters and Forests in the cabinets of Prime Minister Ludovic Orban.
+He resigned after being elected president of the Iaşi County Council and was succeeded by Mircea Fechet.

-As of January 2021, he is being investigated for alleged bribery and incitement to embezzlement.
+In 2021, he became the subject of a criminal investigation by National Anticorruption Directorate on allegations including bribery and incitement to embezzlement.
+As of 2026, the case is still ongoing in court, with hearings continuing and no final ruling reported.